Cornerstone of Zion: Historic Nauvoo Visitors’ Center Exhibit

 Before 19th-century European settlement, Native peoples lived along Nauvoo’s horseshoe bend in the Mississippi River for generations.4 Some called it Quashquema, a Meskwaki word meaning “peaceful place.”5 But by 1832, after a treaty with the federal government, the Native Americans were forced to leave.6 Investors soon began planning a frontier city they named Venus and later Commerce, but a nationwide banking panic in 1837 changed their plans.
 The city promoters started looking for someone to buy the land.

 During the winter of 1838–1839, Latter-day Saints were driven from their homes in Missouri.
 Many found refuge in Iowa Territory or around the town of Quincy, Illinois.
 The Latter-day Saints had tried many times to follow Jesus Christ’s direction to build up a city, but each time they were forced to abandon their efforts.
-Now, in the spring of 1839, huddled in temporary lodgings and with the Prophet Joseph Smith a prisoner in Liberty, Missouri, they faced a choice.
-Should they gather to build a city again and risk persecution, or should they scatter among the larger population?7 Aware of the risks but trusting in God, Joseph Smith authorized Church leaders to buy land for gathering.
-The new location included the small town of Commerce.
-Joseph renamed the city Nauvoo, a Hebrew word sometimes translated as “beautiful.”8
+Now, in the spring of 1839, huddled in temporary lodgings and with the Prophet Joseph Smith a prisoner in Liberty, Missouri, they faced a choice: should they gather to build a city again and risk persecution, or should they scatter among the larger population?7 Aware of the risks but trusting in God, Joseph Smith authorized Church leaders to buy land for gathering.
+Joseph named the city Nauvoo, a Hebrew word sometimes translated as “beautiful.”8

 Joseph Smith: Prophetic Leadership in Restoring Temple Ordinances in Nauvoo